shopjs/shop.js/CONTRIBUTING.md

 Here is our branch breakdown:

 - `master` - Make your change to the `master` branch if it is an *urgent* hotfix.
-- `dev` - Make your change to `dev` if it is a *non-urgent* bugfix or a backwards-compatible feature.
-- `next` - Make your change to `next` if it is a breaking change, or wild/crazy idea.

 Your change should be made directly to the branch in your fork, or to a branch in your fork made off of one of the above branches.